Updated December 15, 2020.

 - In addition to the initial cost above, you must pay to TCBY’s designated supplier(s) monthly maintenance and subscriber fees related to your computer system.

 - TCBY also currently requires that you have Internet access in your Store Premises, which will cost approximately $150 for installation and $600 per year or more for a subscription.

 - The estimate represented above accounts for the initial cost of connecting the Internet and includes costs to acquire and implement the necessary hardware and software to operate a drive-through window, which TCBY may permit at designated locations.

 11. Additional Funds (3 Months): $8,000 to $12,000

-- This amount represents the range of your initial start-up expenses over the first 3 months of operation.
+- This range represents the additional funds TCBY estimates you will require to operate the Store for the first 3 months.
 These figures include estimated payroll costs.
 However, they do not include the salary for the store manager, on the assumption that you will manage the Store.

 12. Totals: $319,840 to $635,812

 - TCBY has based the estimates provided above upon its and its franchisees’ experience establishing and operating Stores; however, it does not guarantee that your costs will not be higher than described above.